dionkodhyat/api-keychain/README.md

 This should run the server and establish a connection to the databse.
 The default port is <u>9001</u>.
 You can use software such as Postman to test the API calls in the back-end, or use the user interface client.

 ### Closing Thoughts

-This was a very fun API to work on although it was challenging because I have not worked with MongoDB in the past.
-Thankfully, the documentation for MongoDB and Mongoose *(the NPM package used to connect and manipulate Mongo)* were very informative resourceful.
-I wanted to work with MongoDB because it was one of the most popular NoSQL database and I wanted to learn and challenge myself creatively.
-Overall this was a fun project to experiment it on.